 No Matter What You Do In Life, Do More (And Possibly Quit Your Job)

 I made a decision to ride a bicycle through Africa in late 2013 and it changed everything I thought I knew about life.
-Having spent countless hours fantasizing all year about reaching the Pyramids, I would wake each morning thinking it was beyond me, but then keep going until it actually happened.
+Having spent countless hours fantasizing all year about reaching the Great Pyramids of Egypt, I would wake each morning thinking it was beyond me, but then keep going until it actually happened.

 I had to remind myself of this recently but then resolve to start leaving this memory in the past.
 For no matter what you do in life, you should always be looking to do more and no matter how impossible it may seem to try, you should always remember it’s not.